-To perform this calculation we’ve employed a variant of our star ratings methodology that enables us to evaluate thousands of products from hundreds of financial institutions to help consumers work out which products represent outstanding value.
-A core tenet of our attitude towards rating products is value is just as important as price, and we suspect the same can be said for placing bets on the race.
+To perform this calculation we’ve employed a variant of our star ratings methodology which enables us to evaluate thousands of products from hundreds of financial institutions to help consumers work out which products represent outstanding value.
+A core part of our attitude towards rating products is that value is just as important as price, and we suspect the same can be said for placing bets on the race.

-So we’ve assigned a rating to each of the horses running tomorrow, ranging from one to five stars .
+So we’ve assigned a rating to each of the horses running in this year’s Melbourne Cup, ranging from one to five stars.
 But we can’t stress it enough; we don’t know anything about horses and these ratings shouldn’t be taken too seriously!
 Factors we took into consideration to rate horses included:

 - the barrier draw per horse